danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-In the code above, we inherit `NSObject` and implement our codable logic, which involves a lot of code, strings, etc., This has to be repeated for every codable type, which is tedious and error-prone.
+Here, we inherit `NSObject` and implement our codable logic, which involves a lot of code.
+This has to be repeated for every type, which is tedious and error-prone.

-Let's take a look at how `Codable` can make this a lot leaner and safer.
+Let's take a look at how `Codable` can make this a lot cleaner and safer, by removing the need to type a lot of custom code.

 ## Codable

-With `Codable`, you just let the type you want to serialize implement the `Codable` protocol instead. `Codable` doesn't require you to use classes, so our types can keep being structs:
+With `Codable`, you just let the type you want to serialize implement the `Codable` protocol. `Codable` doesn't require you to use classes, so our types can be structs:

 ```swift
 import Foundation